Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Application to large deviations

 \section{Application to large deviations}

 In the extensive monograph, \cite{FK06}, Feng and Kurtz introduced a general method to prove large deviations with speed $r_n$ for a sequence of Markov processes $\{X_n\}_{n \geq 1}$, having generators $\{ A_n \}_{n \geq 1}$, via the well-posedness of associated Hamilton-Jacobi equations.
+See \cite{Kr19,Kr19c} for a recent new proof of this result.
 The Feng-Kurtz strategy is based on three observations. \begin{enumerate}[(1)] \item By an extended variant of the projective limit theorem, the large deviation principle for processes follows from exponential tightness combined with large deviation principles for the finite dimensional distributions. \item The large deviation principle for finite dimensional distributions is established by a variant of Bryc's theorem, using the Markov property of the processes.
 It suffices to assume large deviations for time $0$ and that the semigroup of conditional log-Laplace transforms

 converge to a limiting semigroup $V(t)$. \item Using control theory, the limiting semigroup can be rewritten as a variational semigroup, which allows to rewrite the rate-function in Lagrangian form. \end{enumerate}